nicolephelan/eco_genomics_2025/population_genomics/popgen_notes.md

 ### 09/25/2025: Estimating Fst with black spruce data set

 -   R Markdown: I knitted the Nucleotide_Diversity.Rmd files to create the html file.

 -   I created a new script called ANGSD_Fst.sh and I copied in the bash script with edits to tailor it to my population.
 It is saved to the `myscripts` folder.

     -   This script will calculate the Fst between my population (2020) of red spruce and the Wisconsin black spruce population.

     -   I also included the optional sliding window command in the script.

+    -   I added my Fst value to the class spreadsheet, and I noticed that my population had a higher Fst value indicative of less introgression in my population.

+    -   This Fst value makes sense for my population because it occurs further in the south.

 -   I created a new script called PCAngsd_RSBS.sh that will make a PCA and admixture analysis using PCAngsd.
+This script is also saved to the `myscripts` folder.

+    -   I created an R markdown file called PCA_Admixture.Rmd in `mydocs` to create a visual PCA and Admixture plot.

+    -   As expected by the high Fst value, there was very little amounts of black spruce admixed into my population.

+    -   In the PCA, my population was also further separated from the northern admixed populations on PC2.

+    -   Generally, admixture with black spruce seemed to increase with lattitude (with the exception of Pop 2021).